jessebraham/beta7.io/content/posts/bare-metal-rust-on-esp32.md

 # esp-println

 [esp-println](https://github.com/esp-rs/esp-println) allows for printing over UART, USB Serial JTAG, or RTT without any required dependencies.
-This uses the ROM functions directlym rather than having to depend on a PAC and/or HAL for this functionality.
+This uses the ROM functions directly, rather than having to depend on a PAC and/or HAL for this functionality.
 The communication method to use can be selected using their respective features.
 This crate also provides `print!()` and `println!()` implementations which can be used as you normally would.

 This crate is useful for building packages which need this functionality but do not want to pull in larger dependencies.
 A good example of this is [esp-backtrace](https://github.com/esp-rs/esp-backtrace).